submariner-io/submariner-website/src/content/contributing/community-membership/_index.en.md

 ### Requirements

 - Enabled [two-factor authentication] on their GitHub account
+- Compliance with [Developer Certificate Of Origin (DCO)](https://developercertificate.org/).
+This can be done by adding --signoff to your Git command line.
 - Have made multiple contributions to the project or community.
 Contribution may include, but is not limited to:
     - Authoring or reviewing PRs on GitHub